MuhammadUsmanMAQ/MS-TDaTSR/README.md

 ```
 - Machinces running variants of Microsoft Windows encounter directory issues arising from OSP.
 Most can be resolved by using absolute path in the command line arguments rather than the relative path.

+## Acknowledgements
+Special thanks to the following contributors without which this repo would not be possible:
+1. The [MMDetection](https://github.com/open-mmlab/mmdetection) project team for creating the amazing framework to push the state of the art computer vision research and enabling us to experiment and build various models very easily.
+2. The [CRAFT](https://github.com/fcakyon/craft-text-detector) project which enabled us to perform fast and lite text detection for post-processing.
+3. The [GameUpscale](https://upscale.wiki/wiki/Main_Page) team for providing a plethora of models to upsample all kinds of images; upsampling text images for our case.
+4. [Google Colaboratory](https://github.com/googlecolab) team for providing free high end GPU resources for research and development.
+All of the code base was developed using Google colab and couldn't be possible without it.